-Those examples also allude to changes in the delivery and sales channels involved—i.e., how the customer purchases the product. parents, toy enthusiast, and business owners have been particularly hot sectors for e-commerce because they lend themselves particularly well to online transaction.
-Which is most certainly the reason those industry sectors have been among the first to be transformed by the Internet.
+Those examples also allude to changes in the delivery and sales channels involved—i.e., how the customer purchases the product. parents, toy enthusiasts, and business owners have been particularly hot sectors for e-commerce because they lend themselves particularly well to online transactions.
+This is most certainly the reason those industry sectors have been among the first to be transformed by the Internet.

 And the direction of travel is clear: Customers have more control over their product research phases.
 It is, therefore, increasingly important that suppliers and brands understand how to respond.